 Friday, November 25, 2011

-Note that I said 'intimacy', and this is where I part company with my Secular friends.
+Note that I said 'intimacy'.
 Sex for one's own physical gratification is empty, hollow, and ultimately leaves one unfulfilled.
 This is why casual sex, so-called 'friends with benefits', and pornography are things I don't understand.
 The few times I've seen a pornographic movie (thank you, Cinemax), my mind has been so trained that I did ask myself every time there was a sex act, 'how is this relevant to the plot?'
-Moreover, I couldn't concentrate on the physical attractiveness of the performers (I'm loath to call them actors) because I was far too amazed at how awful their acting was.

-While I admit I was surprised that my thinking on sex was similar to C. S. Lewis' in Mere Christianity, I came to my conclusions on sex versus love-making (and there is a difference) on my own, basing them on both my own experiences as well as observations of my friends both Christian and Secular.
+While I admit I was surprised that my thinking on sex was similar to C. S. Lewis' in Mere Christianity, I came to my conclusions on sex versus love-making on my own, basing them on both my own experiences as well as observations of my friends both Christian and Secular.
 Professor Lewis merely gave my own ideas on sex intellectual weight and prestige.

-Brandon (Fassbender) is successful in whatever he works at (the story is vague about what his job actually is, but I think it has to do with advertising/public relations), but he has no real life.
-Instead, all his extracurricular activities revolve around sex: getting sex (either through volunteers or through cash exchanges), viewing sex (via Internet porn and magazines), or through auto-erotic exercises.
+Brandon (Fassbender) is successful in whatever he works at: the story is vague about what his job actually is, but I think it has to do with advertising/public relations; however, he has no real life.
+Instead, all his extracurricular activities revolve around sex: getting sex either through casual encounters or prostitution, viewing sex via Internet porn and magazines, or through auto-erotic exercises.
 He doesn't look like he gets much if any pleasure out of his sexual encounters or self-stimulation.
 Rather, it is just something he does.

 It might be just a personal issue, but such open-ended endings have never been a particular favorite of mine.
-I know that we're left to forever wander, and at times they can be good (Inception for example).
+At times they can be good (Inception).
 However, I just didn't think we saw exactly what would have compelled Brandon to hold back on his urges.
 I figure his sister's attempted suicide might have, but given how his desires trump almost everything in his life, it does make one wonder why director/co-writer Steve McQueen (with co-writer Abi Morgan) would introduce this element.

 I think that's being a touch picky.
 Shame on the whole is a strong film about a subject that could be salacious but turns into a story of addiction and the hollowness of an individual.
 One doesn't feel particular sympathy for Brandon, but one always senses that the pleasure one gets from sex is one that he both seeks and never gets.

-Is all the nudity gratuitous?
-I'm leaning towards yes for this reason: I kept wondering whether we really needed to see either Fassbender or Mulligan fully nude in front of us.
-How did it help in the plot?
-I don't think it did.
-The NC-17 rating Shame received made sense because of both the subject matter as well as some of the graphic sex scenes in the film, though given the subject matter it would make sense.
-However, the nudity of both Mulligan and Fassbender, while perhaps logical to the story, I don't think enhanced it.
-Then again, as I've said, I'm not shocked by much, and seeing Michael Fassbender as God created him is neither a selling point or something that would keep me away from Shame if I thought it a good film.
+The NC-17 rating Shame received made sense because of both the subject matter as well as some of the graphic sex scenes in the film.
+Then again, I'm not shocked by much, and seeing Michael Fassbender as God created him is neither a selling point or something that would keep me away from Shame if I thought it a good film.

 That is the positive thing about Shame: it is a good though not great film.
 As I've stated, the open-ending was not something I was particularly thrilled at, and I found it curious that both the characters of David and Marianne basically disappeared halfway through Shame, never to be heard from again.
 It's almost as if McQueen just dropped them or even forgot about them.

 McQueen also gets great performances out of his other cast members.
-Mulligan (another great actress: see An Education) makes Sissy's need for love one where sex is not important, but connecting with people is.
-She loves and needs her brother, and his constant rejection (in particular whenever she finds him in an ackward situation) pushes her over.
+Mulligan scores another excellent performance to match her role in An Education; she makes Sissy's need for love one where sex is not important, but connecting with people is.
+She loves and needs her brother, and his constant rejection, in particular whenever she finds him in an awkward situation, pushes her over.
 Dale's David is brilliant as the man who is trying too hard to impress the ladies, making him both clumsy and slightly sleazy.
 Behaire's Marianne comes across as a regular person, interested in Brandon but interested beyond a mere physical relationship which Brandon is only capable of.

 There are other things I should compliment Shame on.
 First is Harry Escott's sparse but haunting score.
-It is rather reminiscent of the score to RAN in that where normally one would expect a particular style of music for certain scenes (strong music for RAN's battle scenes, pulsating for Shame's sex scenes) there is actually a quality of mourning and sorrow in them because of the score.
+It is rather reminiscent of the score to RAN in its mournful, sorrowful quality.
 Escott creates a mood of sadness with his music throughout the film to great effect.
-Sean Bobbitt's cinematography doesn't paint the sex scenes (in particular Brandon's night of debauchery) as beautiful or romantic but as hazy, almost frightening (to compliment Brandon's mental and emotional emptiness), and the editing by Joe Walker also adds to what makes Shame a good film.
+Sean Bobbitt's cinematography doesn't paint the sex scenes, in particular Brandon's night of debauchery, as beautiful or romantic but as hazy, almost frightening to compliment Brandon's mental and emotional emptiness.
+Joe Walker's editing also adds to what makes Shame a good film.

 People going into Shame may expect something close to a porn movie, and there was more nudity than perhaps the film needed.
-On the whole, Shame works despite the naked bodies because it isn't about sex but about how sex is empty without love.
-Ultimately I'll say this: Michael Fassbender, it's very nice but honestly, keep your pants on.
+On the whole, Shame works in spite of the naked bodies because it isn't about sex but about how sex is empty without love.